This woman took 10 holidays in a year for £1,700 – and she’s revealed how

 However, in pretty spectacular fashion, one woman has proved that travelling the world doesn't need to cost the earth.

-When Chelsea Dickenson (or 'Chelsea Travel', as her friends like to call her) heard the startling statistic that the average Brit spends £3,418/year on holidays, she decided to set herself a challenge: go on as many holidays as possible for half the average annual spend.
+When Chelsea Dickenson (or 'Chelsea Travel', as her friends like to call her) heard the startling statistic that the average Brit spends £3,418/year on holidays, she decided to set herself a challenge: use 2017 to go on as many holidays as possible for half the average annual spend.

 It's fair to say that Chelsea exceeded expectations by going on 10 (yes, TEN) holidays in a year.
 That works out to just £170 per holiday!